-The Council Plan for 2018/19 set the Council's priorities for the year, identifying the areas where service change or focus was needed.
+The Council Plan is the overarching document that helps the Council to focus its resources and drive improvement.
+Whilst the Council plan sets a vision and framework for a five year period, it is also updated each year with targets and actions for the next twelve months.
+The Council Plan for 2019/20 set the Council's priorities for the year, identifying the areas where service change or focus was needed.
 The Plan has six themes and a number of supporting priorities dependent upon the focus of attention for the year.
 The plan is published on the Council's website and is a user friendly document which clearly explains for each priority why it is a priority, what we intend to achieve and how we will measure those achievements.
 A separate linked document is also published which describes in more detail the actual measures and milestones in making improvements or change throughout the year.

-Public reports which measure our progress against this document are published quarterly, with the outturn for the year reported to Cabinet in July 2019.
-This report is available on the Council's website.
-The end of year report is published in October 2019.
+Public reports which measure our progress against this document are published quarterly, with the outturn for the year scheduled to be reported to Cabinet in July 2020.
+Due to the impact of the COVID-19 pandemic the Council is still in the process of updating year end data and the end of year report is scheduled to be published in October 2020.